Thermodynamics of ${P}$-${V}$ criticality in $d$-dimensional AdS black holes surrounded by a perfect fluid in Rastall

 \section{Abstract}

-We discuss the $d$-dimensional anti-de-Sitter (AdS) black holes surrounded by perfect fluid in the Rastall theory of gravity characterized by its mass $(M)$, the field structure parameter $(N_s)$, the Rastall parameter $(\psi)$, and the cosmological constant $(\Lambda)$.
-We derive the quantities like the mass, and the Hawking temperature of the black holes and demonstrate the effects caused by the various parameters.
-We investigate the thermodynamics for $P$-$V$ criticality and phase transition in the extended phase space of the AdS black holes by considering the cosmological constant as pressure and its conjugate quantity as thermodynamic volume.
-We complete the analogy of this system with the liquid-gas system and study its critical point, which occurs at the point of divergence of the specific heat at constant pressure $(C_P)$, volume expansion coefficient $(\alpha)$ and isothermal compressibility coefficient $(\kappa_T)$.
-Using these expressions we calculate the Ehrenfest equations and carry out an analytical check at the critical points of $P$-$V$ criticality and show that the results resemble with the nature of liquid-gas phase transition at the critical point.
-These considerations lead us to understand the comparison of AdS black holes and liquid-gas systems which perfectly matches with the behavior of van der Waals (vdWs) gas.
+We study a $d$-dimensional Anti-de Sitter (AdS) black hole surrounded by a static anisotropic quintessence field within the framework of Rastall theory.
+The solution is characterized by several parameters including its mass ($M$), field structure parameter ($N_s$), Rastall coupling parameter ($\psi$), and the cosmological constant ($\Lambda$).
+Our objective here is to identify the $d$-dimensional black holes within the framework of Rastall theory, exploring special cases, e.g., a cosmological constant, dust, radiation, and quintessence fields.
+In addition to this, we derive the effective equation of state parameter, denoted as $\omega_{eff}$.
+Next, we investigate the thermodynamics for $P$-$V$ criticality and phase transitions in the extended phase space of black hole thermodynamics.
+For a specific set of values for the Rastall coupling parameter, we numerically plot isothermal and isobaric curves in the reduced parameter space.
+We also compute the specific heat at constant pressure ($C_P$ ), volume expansion coefficient ($\alpha$), and isothermal compressibility ($\kappa_T$) to deepen our understanding of the analogy between the thermodynamics of Rastall AdS black holes and that of a liquid-gas system.
+Our investigations indicate that the dimension of spacetime and the Rastall coupling parameter significantly influence the critical nature of phase transitions.
+By utilizing the expressions for $C_P$, $\alpha$, and $\kappa_T$, we derive the Ehrenfest equations and perform an analytical investigation of phase transitions at their critical points.
+These results allow us to compare the thermodynamics of AdS black holes with liquid-gas systems, which closely mimics the behavior of van der Waals (vdWs) gases.

 \keywords{$d$-dimensional black holes, Rastall theory of gravity, thermodynamics, Ehrenfest equations, $P-V$ criticality}